nihat99/rl-swarm-contracts/README.md

    - Can clear all bootnodes
    - Initially set to contract owner

-3. **Judges**
+3. **Judge**
-   - Can submit winners for completed rounds
+   - Single address authorized to submit winners for completed rounds
-   - Assigns rewards to winners
-   - Multiple judges can be active simultaneously
+   - Can be a smart contract implementing custom consensus logic
    - Initially set to contract owner

 ## Interacting with the Contract